+From 2012 to mid-2016, the mine operated intermittently.
 In June 2016, the Division received notice from OMC that it was assuming responsibility for the Project through an asset purchase of Atna Resources, Inc. The Permit was reissued as Revision 01 to OMC, the Permittee, on 22 July 2016.
-In August 2021, the Permittee formally requested renaming the "Pinson Mining Project" to Granite Creek Mine Project.
+From 2017 to April 2021, the site was in care and maintenance mode with minimal site activities being conducted.
+Following Premier Gold Mines, LLC's acquisition in April 2021, OMC formally requested renaming the "Pinson Mining Project" to Granite Creek Mine Project.
+Underground mining operations were restarted in early 2022 and are ongoing.